-The answer is yes, Facebook knows the exact name and account details about the person who visits your profile and even click on links.
-That’s part of their own analytics data that helps the company to understand more what people do.
+The answer is yes, Facebook knows the exact name and account details of the person who visits your profile and even click on links.
+That’s part of its own analytics data that helps the company to understand more what people do.

 What about using the page source code?

-That doesn’t work, there are lots of tutorial about finding the Facebook profile visits using the page’s source code.
-Facebook is a mega company with thousands of engineers and data specialists.
-Do you think that they are stupid to let anyone access such a private data using simple technique?
+That doesn’t work, there are lots of tutorials about finding the Facebook profile visits using the page’s source code.
+Facebook is a mega-company with thousands of engineers and data specialists.
+Do you think that they are stupid to let anyone access such private data using the simple technique?
 Of course No.

 When you see the source code of your Facebook profile, you will see other data.
 That includes things like the friend with whom you have conversations or those you followed recently.
 All in all, that has nothing to do with visits coming to your profile.
-It’s just a way to waste your time with tools and extension that do nothing as a job than wasting your time and offering fake promises.
+It’s just a way to waste your time with tools and extensions that do nothing like a job other than wasting your time and offering fake promises.